Sanrax/flashcart-guides/docs/cart-guides/m3dsreal.md

     1. Extract *the contents* of the Sakura zip to your SD card's root.
 (It should just be a single `SYSTEM` folder)

-    1. If you'd like to be able to use cheats on your games, download a [cheat database.](https://github.com/DeadSkullzJr/NDS-i-Cheat-Databases/releases/latest)
+    1. If you'd like to be able to use cheats on your games, download a [cheat database.](https://gbatemp.net/threads/deadskullzjrs-nds-i-cheat-databases.488711/)

-    1. You will need the `usrcheat.7z` file.
-Extract it using [7-Zip](https://www.7-zip.org/), inside you will find a `usrcheat.dat` file.
-Rename this file to `cheat_EN.db`.
+    1. You will need the `cheat_EN.db` file from the download link in the post.
 Copy the `cheat_EN.db` file into the `SYSTEM` folder on your SD card.

     1. Next, we'll be adding YSMenu 7.06 to the setup.